Last updated Mar 2026 · 9 min read

 Artichokes

 Rome's most underrated vegetable.
-Carciofi alla giudia (deep fried, Jewish ghetto tradition) or carciofi alla romana (braised with mint and garlic).
+Carciofi alla giudia (deep fried, Jewish quarter tradition) or carciofi alla romana (braised with mint and garlic).
 Both are only good when artichokes are in season: late winter through spring.

 Gelato